strawberry-graphql/strawberry/docs/02_types/enums.md

         return IceCreamFlavour.STRAWBERRY
 ```

-Defining the enum type above would produce like this schema in GraphQL:
+Defining the enum type above would produce this schema in GraphQL:

 ```graphql
 enum IceCreamFlavour {